AI Observability app

 • Understand AI architectures and dependencies across services, agents, and models with contextual health, performance, and cost views.

-• Detect and troubleshoot problems (latency, errors, bottlenecks) in logs and traces, with deep drill‑downs on prompts/traces via the Distributed Tracing Distributed Tracing Explorer view.
+• Detect and troubleshoot problems (latency, errors, bottlenecks) in logs and traces, with deep drill‑downs on prompts and traces via the Distributed Tracing Distributed Tracing Explorer view.

 • Monitor token consumption, caching efficiency, and guardrail outcomes to balance quality, cost, and speed.